Andreas Whittam Smith was the editor of the Independent before having a spell as president of the BBFC (at a time

 Being a father and a grandfather, this new cult video South Park I'm a bit concerned about the crudity of the language that is used in it and I want to know why, you only gave it a 15 certificate.

-it.
+looks at it.
 If it seems at all a difficult question, the entire examining body watches the work in question.
 The Director and others are asked to give an opinion and that is quite often, maybe a hundred times a year or something, then I as

 I've seen a bit of South Park and it is a bit near the knuckle.
 And you will be pleased to note Norman, that Andreas has taken a note of South Park.
 Andreas, how long are you going to put up with all of this.

-and sex obviously but I am talking about violence, what re the circumstances under which we should take action and when not to.
+on screen, and sex obviously but I am talking about violence, what re the circumstances under which we should take action and when not to.
 It depends always on the context, upon the resolution of the film, it depends on a whole variety of

 Why I read, watched, listened - and then passed Lolita for cinemas